Azure/webapps-deploy/README.md

 For deploying container images to Kubernetes, consider using [Kubernetes deploy](https://github.com/Azure/k8s-deploy) action.
 This action requires that the cluster context be set earlier in the workflow by using either the [Azure/aks-set-context](https://github.com/Azure/aks-set-context/tree/releases/v1) action or the [Azure/k8s-set-context](https://github.com/Azure/k8s-set-context/tree/releases/v1) action.

 The definition of this Github Action is in [action.yml](https://github.com/Azure/webapps-deploy/blob/master/action.yml).
-Currently startup-command supported for Linux App Scenarios and not for Windows Apps.
+Currently startup-command is supported for Linux App Scenarios and not for Windows Apps.
 Also, startup-command is not supported for Publish Profile auth scheme.

 # End-to-End Sample Workflows